Manga Effects Every Artist Should Know!

 You can create new patterns when you layer tones with different angles too

 It’s important to be aware of unwanted visual artifacts, such as Moiré pattern that can occur in your drawings.
-The Moiré effect is an optical illusion that arises when two patterns overlap, resulting in an interference pattern.
+The Moiré effect is an optical illusion that arises when two patterns overlap, resulting in an interference or checkered pattern.
 This effect can be intentional or unintentional, but generally it can be unpleasant to the eyes.

 • Why do the tones 'flicker' when I move my screen?